Toucaan/.github/profile/README.md

 🎙 Podcast or Conferences:

-- We'll be honored to be on your podcast or conference to talk about Toucaan or Intrinsic Design for the future of the web.
+- We'll be honored to be on your podcast or conference to talk about Toucaan and the _idea of absolute determinism_ in web-design.
 - Reach out to our captain on [Mastodon](https://mastodon.social/@marvindanig).